Untouched (album)

 Untouched is the second studio album of American girl group The Emotions released in 1971 by Stax Records.

 Overview

 Untouched was produced by Isaac Hayes, Ronnie Williams and David Porter.
 Artists such as the Bar-Kays appeared on the album.

 Singles

-As a single "Show Me How" peaked at No. 13 on the Billboard Best-Selling Soul Singles chart.
+Two singles were released from the album: "If You Think It (You May as Well Do It)" and "Show Me How", which peaked at No. 13 on the Billboard Best-Selling Soul Singles chart.

 Critical reception

 Richie Unterberger of AllMusic wrote, "Jeanette Hutchinson was replaced by fellow Chicagoan Theresa Davis for the group's second album.
 But there was little change in the kind of sweet gospel-soul the trio sang--perhaps it was a shade poppier than the first LP, but barely."